juniorohanyere/CLineOS/README.md

 # BEFORE YOU READ !
 > IMPORTANT NOTICE

 > This project has been moved to https://gihub.com/ferretbounce/FerretOS.git

-> Hence, this would be the last update here
+> Hence, this would be the last update here, and will be deleted by July 12, 2023

 > Sorry for the incovenience :|

 ```
 See you on the other side
 ```